-Many beds include interesting features such as an Insect Hotel, a Mason Bee house, a Toad Abode, and a Pollinator Watering “Station”.
-The Butterfly Garden has already played host to 3 Monarch caterpillars, hatched from eggs laid on the milkweed plants by passing butterflies!
-And the birdhouses in the Permaculture Garden are home to a family of swallows this spring (2018).
+Many beds include interesting features such as an Insect Hotel, a Mason Bee house, and a Pollinator Watering “Station”.
+The Butterfly Garden has already played host to Monarch caterpillars, hatched from eggs laid on the milkweed plants by passing butterflies!
+And the birdhouses in the Permaculture Garden are homes to swallows and chickadees each spring.
 All the plants are fire-resistant.

 No pesticides or chemicals of any kind are used in the gardens, keeping them healthy for everyone from butterflies, pollinators, toads and humans to the microorganisms in the soil.

-Members of the local Unitarian Universalist Fellowship, Master Gardeners, Fairgrounds Board members, the local Soil and Water Conservation District (who got the grant to fund it), and friends helped prepare and plant the beds.
-Fairgrounds employees work with the group to maintain them.
+Members of the local Unitarian Universalist Fellowship, Master Gardeners, Fairgrounds Board members, the local Soil and Water Conservation District (who got the grant to fund it), and friends, helped Sustainable Rogue Valley members prepare and plant the beds.
+Fairgrounds employees help keep them watered.